 top of page

-Clinical Trials and Ovarian Cancer
+Clinical Trials and Gynecologic Cancer

 ★ Why And When To Enter A Clinical Trial?

-For ovarian cancer patients, clinical trials can be an option at the beginning of treatment as well as later on in the event of recurrence.
+For gynecologic cancer patients, clinical trials can be an option at the beginning of treatment as well as later on in the event of recurrence.
 It is worth noting that many clinical trial protocols limit the number of rounds and types of chemotherapy previously taken.

 Clinical trials or clinical research studies involve testing the effectiveness of new drugs for cancer (and other illnesses) on human subjects.